Career Definition for Customer Service Professionals

 Career and Economic Outlook

-According to the BLS, the median annual wage for customer service representatives was $31,720 in May 2015.
-Employment is expected to grow by 10% between 2014 and 2024, with approximately 252,900 new jobs being created during that period.
-Call center jobs are expected to grow faster than jobs in other areas.
+According to the BLS, the median annual wage for customer service representatives was $33,750 in May 2018.
+Employment is expected to grow by 5% between 2016 and 2026, with approximately 136,300 new jobs being created during that period.
+Call center jobs are expected to grow as fast as jobs in other areas.

 Alternate Career Options